ApexRMS/stsim-cbmcfs3/docs/getting_started.md

 * Select the Scenario named **CBM-CFS3 Crosswalk – Spatial Unit and Species Type** in the Library Explorer.
 * Right-click and choose **Properties** from the context menu to view the details of the Scenario.

-<img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-4.png">
-<br>
+This opens the Scenario Properties window.
 The first tab in this window, called **General**, contains three datasheets.
 The first, **Summary**, displays some general information for the Scenario.
 The second, **Pipeline**, allows the user to select the run order of the inputs in the model.
-Finally, the **Datafeeds** datasheet displays a list of all data sources.
+Finally, the **Datafeeds** datasheet (shown below) displays a list of all data sources.

+<img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-4.png">
+<br>

 Select the **CBM-CFS3 Crosswalk – Spatial Unit and Species Type** datafeed to view the example inputs.